Sancho

-The name Sancho is an Iberian name of Basque origin (Santxo, Santzo, Santso, Antzo, Sans).
+The name Sancho is an Iberian name.
 Sancho stems from the Latin name Sanctius.
-The feminine form is Sancha and the common patronymic is Sánchez.
+The feminine form of the name is Sanchia, and the common patronymic is Sánchez and Sanches.

 Outside the Spanish-speaking world, the name is especially associated with the literary character Sancho Panza.

+Sancho is a common slang term in the Spanish speaking world for the other man in the relationship.
+As in a spouse or girlfriend who is being unfaithful with a Sancho.
+Sancha is the feminine equivalent.